-A programme that we teach throughout the school and is taught over the whole of the Arundel and Brighton diocese.
+Religious Education is taught throughout the school using the 'Come and See' programme.
+The 'Come and See' programme is also taught over the whole of the Arundel and Brighton diocese.

 “Come and See” is an invitation and a promise of life for everyone.
 The invitation is open to all.
 In response to the question ‘Where do you live?’, Jesus invited the disciples to ‘Come and See.’
 They went with Jesus ‘and spent the rest of that day with him.’